Machine Learning applied to asteroid dynamics: From classification to insight: assessing the impact of machine learning applications to asteroid dynamics

-Finally, a sub-field reached an {\it established} stage if the application of machine learning and artificial intelligence (AI) has become vital in established sub-fields, there is a considerable body of research, and the focus is mostly on predicting, discoveries, or insight.
-It is no longer necessary to assess the applicability of machine learning because its application has become embedded.
+Finally, a subfield reached an {\it established} stage if the application of machine learning has become essential in established subfields, there is a considerable body of research, and the focus is mostly on predicting, discoveries, or insight.
+It is no longer necessary to assess the applicability of machine learning because its application has become of wide use.

 \citet{2020WDMKD..10.1349F} classified the study of {\it Small bodies} objects as having reached a {\it progressing} stage.
-Based on our analysis, we agree on this result: there is a wider community already studying {\it Small bodies}, which has produced works that produced scientific outcomes reaching the categories of {\it discovery} and {\it insight}, like the articles from \citet{2019MNRAS.486.4158D} and \citet{2021AJ....161..218D}, with the first $AI$-assisted discovery of a comet (C/2020 T2).
-More advanced techniques, like the use of neural networks for the purpose of image recognition, are becoming more and more common in the area, so much so as to reaching the status of an established method, associated with the \citep{2020WDMKD..10.1349F} {\it progressing} stage.
+Based on our analysis, we agree on this result: there is a wider community already studying {\it Small bodies}, which has produced works that produced scientific outcomes reaching the categories of {\it discovery} and {\it insight}, like the articles from \citet{2019MNRAS.486.4158D} and \citet{2021AJ....161..218D}, with the first $ML$-assisted discovery of a comet (C/2020 T2).
+More advanced techniques, like the use of neural networks for image recognition, are becoming more and more common in the area, almost reaching the status of an established method, associated with the \citep{2020WDMKD..10.1349F} {\it progressing} stage.

-This is less true if we consider the sub-field of {\it asteroid dynamics}.
-The community working in the area is less established, with just four groups with published papers so far.
-The use of more advanced techniques is still in its infancy, with just two papers using neural networks (\citet{2021MNRAS.502.5362L} and \citet{2021MNRAS.504..692C}).
-Finally, fewer papers produced scientific outcomes that can be categorized as belonging to {\it generation} or {\it discovery}, and none reached the stage of {\it insight}.
-Overall, we believe that $ML$ applied to asteroid dynamics may be classified as still being in the {\it emerging} phase.
+This is less true if we consider the subfield of {\it asteroid dynamics}.
+The community working in the area is less established, with six groups with published papers so far, fewer papers produced scientific outcomes that can be categorized as belonging to {\it generation} or {\it discovery}, and none reached the stage of {\it insight}.
+Overall, we believe that $ML$ applied to asteroid dynamics may be classified as still being in the {\it emerging} phase, but already approaching a {\it progressing} phase.